LDAWG-a11y/a11yWebApp/src/guides/learn-how-to-test-a-websites-accessibility.md

 ##### How to find

 Visual identification.
 Honestly, don't worry about this too much, it's not like you need to rememeber every element on every page to find this.
-Sometimes I do quick click thoughs, focussing on a section of the page (header, as an example) and quickly flick through all of the pages to determine wether anything is off and then repeat for other repeated sections.
+Sometimes I do quick click thoughs, focussing on a section of the page (header, as an example) and quickly flick through all of the pages to determine whether anything is off and then repeat for other repeated sections.
 I don't have the best memory, so I just scan chunks that work for me, yours may be smaller or larger, whatvever works best for you.

 #### Solution